The different levels of the local Labour Party follow the different levels of government:

 The Labour Party organises in the borough via a Local Campaign Forum (LCF) with members from all three CLPs.
 In addition the elected councillors who belong to the Labour Party form the Labour Group on the council.
 The Labour Group website is here: Waltham Forest Labour Party .
 Following the elections in May 2014 the Labour Group has a majority on the council of the London Borough of Waltham Forest, holding 44 out of the 60 seats.
 All of the borough seats will be up for re-election in the next local elections in May 2018.

 THE LONDON ASSEMBLY and THE LONDON MAYOR: The London Assembly is an elected body, part of the Greater London Authority (GLA see also www.london.gov.uk/), that scrutinises the work of the Mayor of London and has the power, with a two-thirds majority, to amend the mayor's annual budget.
 The assembly was established in 2000.
 The Mayor of London and the London Assembly are elected every 4 years.
-The last election was on May 3rd 2012.
+The last election was on May 5th 2016, and elected Sadiq Khan as Mayor.

 London is divided into 14 GLA constituencies and Walthamstow is in the London North East constituency.
 This also includes the rest of the borough of Waltham Forest, and the boroughs of Hackney, and Islington.
 On the Assembly this Constituency is represented by the Labour GLA member Jennette Arnold.
 As well as constituency members the Assembly also has 'list' members, elected across the whole of London.
-There are four Labour party Assembly members on the 'list' - Nicky Gavron, Fiona Twycross, Tom Copley, and Murad Qureshi.
+There are four Labour party Assembly members on the 'list' - Nicky Gavron, Fiona Twycross, and Tom Copley.

 Across London the Labour Party is organised by the London Regional Labour Party, in central London, which holds an annual conference, usually in November.